iibarguen12/recipes-backend-microservices/README.md

 Every microservice has it's own unit tests, integration tests, and Dockerfile configuration to be containerize and then be deployed as cluster with a docker-compose.
 With this containers and the help of Eureka we can deploy many instance of one service, and register them to be used with the default round-robin load balancer in order to scale the application.

+## Deploy
+To deploy the app, just got the root folder and run the command:
+- docker-compose up -d
+-
-The microservices are exposed on different internal ports, but none of them are exposed outside the container cluster, except for the 8080 which is used by the auth-service to redirect the traffic using Feign to the others microservices.
+The microservices are exposed on different internal ports inside the Docker cluster, but none of them are exposed outside the container cluster, except for the 8080 which is used by the auth-service to redirect the traffic using Feign to the others microservices.

 The user-service inserts a first user when it's start using the commandline runner begin able to login with the follow credentials in localhost:8080 :
 - user: abn_user